bas-rustenburg/ace/presentations/aims/specific_aims/slides.md

 ---
 title: Aim 1
 subtitle: The binding of charged ligands
+topic: Issues with free energy calculations

+* Periodicity introduced net-charge interactions when using lattice sum methods

+* Affects the orientational polarization of the system (artifact)

+---
+title: Aim 1
+subtitle: The binding of charged ligands
 topic: Corrections to free energy calculations

 A number of different corrections have been suggested.